 Turning the knob clockwise lowers the front blade of the squeegee thereby closing off the air holes against the floor.
 This increases suction on the floor.
-If you adjust it too far forward you can cause chattering problems or excessive front squeegee blade wear.
+If you adjust it too far forward you can cause chattering problems, excessive front squeegee blade wear or grind the tips off both the front and rear squeegee blades.